ctsai-1/wheelchair-design-platform/README.md

 * 1 small power bank;
 * 1 small breadboard;
 * 1 USB cable A/B (power bank to Arduino Uno).

+ __**Cloud server**__
+the project is based on a cloud server, where the data collected are uploaded and stored.
+For this purpose the data centric design Hub prototype from Tu Delft has been used.

+1. creates an account, by signing up to this link with your e-mail address, name and password.
+2. click on my thing button to create your THING. this will generate a thing id and an access token for your thing.
+3. Copy and save this information, as they will enble the communication between the hub and the raspberry.

+ __**Raspberry Pi**__

+1. at the root of your project folder, create a .env file and paste the following lines

+THING_ID = os.environ['THING_ID']
+THING_TOKEN = os.environ['THING_TOKEN']

+2.

+extract the SD card fromn the rasperry and create a .env file at the root of boot,

 ## Contact and Existing projects